yingweiwo

 Interactions

-Concurrent use of leucovorin /with fluorouracil/ may increase the therapeutic and toxic effects of fluorouracil; although the two medications may be used together for therapeutic advantage, caution is necessary.
+The co-administration of calcium leucovorin with fluorouracil may enhance the therapeutic and toxic effects of fluorouracil; although these two drugs can be used in combination to enhance therapeutic efficacy, caution is still advised.

 References